ICCMB2019 Keynote Speakers

-Adrian Hopgood is Professor of Intelligent Systems and Director of Future & Emerging Technologies at the University of Portsmouth.
-He is also a visiting professor at the Open University and an affiliated professor of the University of Liege in Belgium.
+Adrian Hopgood is Professor of Intelligent Systems and Director of Future & Emerging Technologies at the University of Portsmouth in the UK.
+He is also a visiting professor at the Open University and at Sheffield Hallam University.
 He is a Chartered Engineer, Fellow of the BCS (the Chartered Institute for IT), and a committee member for the BCS Specialist Group on Artificial Intelligence.

 Adrian has extensive experience in both academia and industry.
 He has worked at the level of Dean and Pro Vice-Chancellor in four universities in the UK and overseas, and has enjoyed technical roles with Systems Designers (now part of Hewlett-Packard) and the Telstra Research Laboratories in Australia.

 Adrian's main research interests are in artificial intelligence and its practical applications.
 He has supervised 19 PhD projects to completion and published more than 100 research articles.
 His text book "Intelligent Systems for Engineers and Scientists” has been published in three editions and is ranked as a bestseller.

 Title of Speech: Hybrid Systems for Practical Artificial Intelligence